 Q: How do I earn money?

 A: Whether you’re work study or not, go to the job listings page.
 All job postings will go up on August 1st.
 Start looking as soon as you can and sending out emails to employers about a week or two before school starts.
 Work study is preferred for most of these, but look at the postings anyway.
 They’ll most likely still hire you, but won’t be able to pay as much.
-You can also get a part-time job on Main Street, but make sure you are staying safe and not infecting our wonderful neighboring Middletown with coronavirus.
+You can also get a part-time job on Main Street.
+Explore Middletown!

 Q: Where can my pen pal send me mail?